1000-Moustaches/admin_1000_moustaches/server/README.md

 ### `npm run dev`

-Runs the app in the development mode.\
+Runs the app in the development mode.
+Concurrently watches TypeScript files for changes and starts Firebase emulators for functions.

 ### `npm run build`

+Copies the local environment variables and compiles the TypeScript code into JavaScript in the `dist` directory.

+### `npm run build:prod`

-Compiles the TypeScript code into JavaScript in the `dist` directory.
+Copies the production environment variables and compiles the TypeScript code into JavaScript in the `dist` directory.

+### `npm run watch`

+Runs TypeScript compiler in watch mode to automatically recompile when files change.

 ### `npm run serve`

-Builds the project and starts the Firebase emulators for functions.
-This is the command run by `npm start`.
+Starts the Firebase emulators for functions.

 ### `npm run shell`

 Builds the project and opens the Firebase functions shell for interactive testing and debugging.

+### `npm run start`

+Sets the TypeScript Node environment and starts Firebase emulators for functions.

+### `npm run start:dev`

+Sets the TypeScript Node environment, copies local environment variables, and starts Firebase emulators for functions.

 ### `npm run deploy`

-Deploys the functions to your configured Firebase project.
+Removes the dist directory, sets production environment, builds the project with production variables, and deploys the functions to your configured Firebase project.

 ### `npm run logs`

-Runs the application using `ts-node-dev`.
-This provides automatic restarts when code changes are detected, speeding up development.
-Note: This typically doesn't use the Firebase emulator environment unless configured separately.
+Fetches and displays Firebase functions logs.

 ### TypeORM Migrations & Schema

 These scripts utilize TypeORM for database schema management.
 Ensure your database connection is configured in `app/config/database.ts`.

+### `npm run typeorm`

+Runs the TypeORM CLI with specified arguments.

 ### `npm run migration:generate --name=MigrationName`